bparanj/crystal/security/kali/auto-blue.md

 4. Perform any additional setup or configuration steps required for the "AutoBlue-MS17-010" tool.

-By including the "assessment_tool" role with the provided variables, this playbook task automates the process of installing and setting up the "AutoBlue-MS17-010" tool on the target hosts.
+By  the "assessment_tool" role with the provided variables, this playbook task automates the process of installing and setting up the "AutoBlue-MS17-010" tool on the target hosts.

 "AutoBlue-MS17-010" is a Python-based tool that automates the process of exploiting the MS17-010 SMB vulnerability (also known as EternalBlue) on Windows systems.
-It is commonly used by security professionals and penetration testers to assess the vulnerability of Windows systems and demonstrate the potential impact of the MS17-010 exploit.
+It is  used by security professionals and penetration testers to assess the vulnerability of Windows systems and demonstrate the potential impact of the MS17-010 exploit.

 AutoBlue-MS17-010 should only be done in legal and authorized security testing or educational contexts.
 Misuse of such tools can be illegal and unethical.